jaanga/jaanga.github.io/jaanga/readme.md

 ## Change Log

+2013-03-10 ~ Theo
+* Brain of Richard: added text and image to readme

 2013-02-08 ~ Theo
 * Strange clock with curve text is working
 * Added info and links on Bain of Richard